 Use the SYSCS_UTIL.SYSCS_IMPORT_TABLE_LOBS_FROM_EXTFILE system procedure to import data to a table, where the LOB data is stored in a separate file.
-The main import file contains all of the other data and a reference to the location of the LOB data.
+The

 Derby issues a COMMIT or a ROLLBACK statement after each import and export procedure is run (a COMMIT if the procedure completes successfully, a ROLLBACK if it fails).
 For this reason, you should issue either a COMMIT or ROLLBACK statement to complete all transactions and release all table-level locks before you invoke an import or export procedure.